Chart Color Schemes

 Busby is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Busby, as per the latest Census data, consisted of 88.4% houses and 11.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Sydney metropolitan area's 90.4% houses and 9.6% other dwellings.
-Home ownership in Busby was at 22.5%, similar to the Sydney metro level, with mortgaged dwellings at 24.7% and rented dwellings at 52.8%.
-The median monthly mortgage repayment in Busby was $1,800, lower than Sydney metro's $2,475.
-The median weekly rent figure in Busby was recorded as $330, compared to Sydney metro's $490.
-Nationally, Busby's mortgage repayments are lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.
+In Busby, as per the latest Census evaluation, 88.4% of dwellings were houses, with the remaining 11.6% being semi-detached properties, apartments, or other types of dwellings.
+This compares to Sydney metropolitan area's figures of 90.4% houses and 9.6% other dwellings.
+Home ownership in Busby stood at 22.5%, closely matching the Sydney metro figure.
+Dwellings were either mortgaged (24.7%) or rented (52.8%).
+The median monthly mortgage repayment was $1,800, lower than the Sydney metro average of $2,475 and the Australian national average of $1,863.
+The median weekly rent in Busby was recorded at $330, significantly below both the Sydney metro figure of $490 and the national average of $375.

 Frequently Asked Questions - Housing